dkthecoder/Cards-Against-Humanity-Docker-Containers/README.md

 Service four

-As documented i nthe diagram, i have placed nginx as part of the deployment a fifth microservice  is placed prior to the frontend. this is an nginx docker contianer used for reverse proxy measures.
+As documented I nthe diagram, I have placed nginx as part of the deployment a fifth microservice is placed prior to the frontend. this is an nginx docker contianer used for reverse proxy measures.
 Using a reverse proxy helps rpotext the microservice from being snopped or exploited.
 Allowing for added security benifit to allow only the inteded port to be accessed and used as intended.

-externally reachable endpoint for services along with performance ehancements.
+Externally reachable endpoint for services along with performance ehancements.
 A reverse proxy can hide the topology and characteristics of your back-end servers by removing the need for direct internet access to them.
 You can place your reverse proxy in an internet facing DMZ, but hide your web servers inside a non-public subnet.

 ## Deployment Design:
 To demonstrate CRUD, I have chosen to build a list-making application, which allows users to: